jinnabelle/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating
+1. Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating <br>
+This statistical study compares MechaCar and it's competition based on value.
+In our society, consumers are now thinking of the value of the things they own, and so in this study we will be comparing MecharCar's value to it's competition.
+To do so, we will compare cost, fuel efficiency and maintenance cost. <br>

-What metric or metrics are you going to test?
+2. What metric or metrics are you going to test?<br>
+Average closing cost (average $$ consumer pays for the car), MPG and average maintenance cost per year<br>

-What is the null hypothesis or alternative hypothesis?
+3. What is the null hypothesis or alternative hypothesis?<br>
+Null Hypothesis: MechaCar has more value than it's competitor based on the KPIs comparing the two.<br>
+Alternative Hypothesis (Ha): MechaCar is not valuable compared to it's competition.<br>

-What statistical test would you use to test the hypothesis?
-And why?
+4. What statistical test would you use to test the hypothesis?
+And why? <br>
+I would use the two-sample t-test because it compares two samples against each other. <br>

-What data is needed to run the statistical test?
+5. What data is needed to run the statistical test<br>
+Datasets that represent the two groups will be needed (one for MechaCar and one for the competition).
+Ideally, the datasets will have model, make and year, as well as the metrics needed to run the test (average closing cost, MPG and average maintenance cost per year).